raspberrypi/documentation/configuration/README.md

 - [Kernel command line](cmdline-txt.md)
     - How to set options in the kernel command line
 - [UART configuration](uart.md)
-    - How to set up the on-board UARTS.
+    - How to set up the on-board UARTs
 - [Firmware warning icons](warning-icons.md)
     - Description of warning icons displayed if the firmware detects issues
 - [LED warning flash codes](led_blink_warnings.md)